reaper699/lisk-docs/DockerInstall.md

 This tutorial describes how to install Lisk as a Docker based container.

+This document is broken into parts.
+One being Mainnet and the other being Testnet.
+Please be sure to follow the instructions for only the network you are configuring your machine to use.

 ## 1. Install Docker

 ### Windows / Mac OS X